 Pros and cons

-It may be a challenge, but low temperature cooking can deliver a smooth, delicate and tender texture almost unrecognisable as turkey.
+It may be a challenge, but low temperature cooking can deliver a smooth, delicate and tender texture that is almost unrecognisable as turkey.
 But it comes at a price.

 With all low temperature cooking the end result is anaemic looking meat.
 Therefore, browning the joint (when much of the flavour – and visual appeal – is developed) must be achieved using alternative methods, such as a blow torch, frying, or blasting in an extremely hot oven.